AndreiCal/Gluwa-API-Documentation/source/index.html.md

   "ExtraData": "string"
 }
 ```
-> Transaction does not have a valid status to be cancelled.
-(403)
+> 403 Forbidden: Transaction does not have a valid status to be cancelled

 ```json
 {